 - Creativity – the capacity to generate ideas that are new, surprising and valuable

 - Innovation – the capacity to generate ideas of value to others

-This to me is pivotal and explains succinctly what makes great products, experiences, services and what are simply creative ways of approaching those subjects.
+This, to me, is pivotal and explains briefly what makes great products, experiences, and services and what are creative ways of approaching those subjects.

 - Start Simple